A Quiet Vision Board for an Intentional Life

 Curating Images With Intention

-Next, create a vision board on Pinterest, and set it to private (if you’d like).
+To begin collecting images, create a new board on Pinterest and set it to private (if you’d like).

 Then put on some of your favorite music (the kind that makes you feel most like yourself), pour or brew yourself a drink, and start pinning.